Eternityy/newsbot/json_passwords/(MUST READ)readme.txt

-should be on the other directory when push 'newbot' folder to github!!
+password should be on the local directory when pushed to github!!